Application deadlines: March 1 and August 1, 2023

 For questions about this program, contact Catalina Fellay-Dunbar, Literary Program Manager.

-Through its Literary Program, Toronto Arts Council (TAC) provides Project funding to professional, non-profit, Toronto literary organizations and collectives to pursue one-time or time-limited literary projects involving production, presentation and other activities that contribute to the development of the literary arts in Toronto.
-The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.
+Through its Literary Projects Program, Toronto Arts Council (TAC) provides funding to professional, non- profit, Toronto literary organizations and collectives to pursue one-time or time-limited literary projects involving production, presentation and other activities that contribute to the development of the literary arts in Toronto.
+The City of Toronto supports this program through a funding allocation approved annually by Toronto City Council.